Japanese Encephalitis Vaccine (Ixiaro) in Canada — Cost, Schedule & Who Needs It

 Who should get it

-- •Travellers spending >1 month in rural Asia
+- •Travellers spending >1 month in rural or agricultural areas of Asia

 Not recommended for